 There are many different types of injuries that a person can receive in a car accident in New Haven.
 Some common types of injuries that victims may sustain include:

 The amount of compensation you may be entitled to receive in a car accident personal injury case will depend on a number of factors, including the severity of your injuries and the extent of your damages.

-This value will vary depending on the specific circumstances of your case, and it may be necessary to consult with a personal injury attorney like the legal experts at Weber & Rubano to understand what your case is worth.
+This value will vary depending on the specific circumstances of your case, and it may be necessary to consult with a personal injury attorney in New Haven like the legal experts at Weber & Rubano to understand what your case is worth.